AU wraps up summit with developments on Libya and South Sudan

 Libyan civil war

-Since the ousting and then death of Libya’s longtime leader Muammer Qadafi, the country has fallen into a perpetual state of civil war since 2014 fueled by militias loyal to Qaddafi, loyal to Fayez el-Saraj and loyal to Khalifa Haftar.
+Since the ousting and lynching of Libya’s longtime leader Muammer Qaddafi in 2011, the country has fallen into a perpetual state of civil war since 2014 fueled by supporters of rival militia either loyal to Qaddafi, to UN-backed leader Fayez el-Saraj or loyal to Russian-and-Saudi-backed warlord Khalifa Haftar.

-Many saw last year’s rotating chairperson, Egypt’s Abdelfattah al-Sisi, to have created much division within the AU as he supported the camp headed by Haftar, and the African Union (AU) has traditionally supported the one headed by Saraj.
+Many saw the 2019 AU chairmanship of Egyptian president Abdelfattah al-Sisi as having created many divisions within the African Union as he openly supported the camp headed by Haftar, while the African Union has traditionally supported the faction headed by Saraj.

 Inter-Libyan forum